-Estimate the number and type of There are 4 units proposed for owner families that will benefit from the proposed activities occupied rehabilitation.
-Location Description Countywide Planned Activities New Construction and preservation of quality owner occupied affordable housing.
-9. Project Name HOME: Purchase Assistance Target Area Countywide Goals Supported Purchase Assistance Needs Addressed Affordable Housing - Purchase Assistance Funding Home Investment Partnerships Program: \$552,893.50 Description Down payment and closing cost assistance to homebuyers.
-Target Date 9/30/2022 Estimate the number and type of An estimated 36 families will receive families that will benefit from the down payment and closing cost proposed activities assistance.
-Location Description Countywide Planned Activities Down payment and closing cost assistance to homebuyers.
-10. Project Name HOME: Rental Housing Target Area Countywide Goals Supported Rental Acquisition / Rehabilitation/New Construction Needs Addressed Affordable Housing-Rental Housing ·
+Estimate the number and There are 4 units proposed for owner occupied

+type of families that will rehabilitation.

+benefit from the proposed Terraphitation.

+activities

+Location Description Countywide

+Planned Activities New Construction and preservation of quality owner

+occupied affordable housing.

+8. Project Name HOME: Purchase Assistance

+Target Area Countywide

+Goals Supported Purchase Assistance

+Needs Addressed Affordable Housing - Purchase Assistance

+Funding Home Investment Partnerships Program:

+\$552,893.50

+Description Down payment and closing cost assistance to

+homebuyers.

+Target Date 9/30/2022

+Estimate the number and An estimated 36 families will receive down payment

+type of families that will and closing cost assistance.

+benefit from the proposed

+activities

+Location Description Countywide

+Planned Activities Down payment and closing cost assistance to

+homebuyers.

+9. Project Name HOME: Rental Housing

+Target Area Countywide

+Goals Supported Rental Acquisition / Rehabilitation

+Needs Addressed Affordable Housing-Rental Housing

+Funding Home Investment Partnerships Program:

+\$307,824.30

+Description New Construction and preservation of quality affordable

+rental housing.

+Target Date 9/30/2022

+Estimate the number and type of An estimated 7 rental units will be created.

+families that will benefit from the

+proposed activities Countryida

-Funding Home Investment Partnerships Program: \$307,824.30 Description New Construction and preservation of quality affordable rental housing.
-Target Date 9/30/2022 Estimate the number and type of of An estimated 7 rental units will be created. families that will benefit from th proposed activities le Location Description Countywide Planned Activities New construction and/or preservation of quality affordable rental housing.
-11. Project Name HOME: Tenant Based Rental Assistance Target Area Melbourne Goals Supported Tenant Based Rental Assistance Needs Addressed Tenant Based Rental Assistance Funding Home Investment Partnerships Program: \$70,891 Description Tenant Based Rental Assistance will be provided through the City of Melbourne for qualified households to assist with rental subsidy for up to 24 months.
-Target Date 9/30/2022 Estimate the number and type of of An estimated 11 households will receive families that will benefit from th proposed activities e rental assistance.
-Location Description City of Melbourne Planned Activities Tenant Base Rental Assistance will be provided through the City of Melbourne for qualified households to assist with rental subsidy for up to 24 months.
+Location Description Countywide

+Planned Activities New construction and/or preservation of quality

+40 Due in at Nove - affordable rental housing.

+10. HOME: Tenant Based Rental Assistance

+Target Area Melbourne

+Goals Supported Tenant Based Rental Assistance

+Needs Addressed Tenant Based Rental Assistance Funding Home Investment Partnerships Program: \$70,891 Description Tenant Based Rental Assistance will be provided through the City of Melbourne for qualified households to assist with rental subsidy for up to 24 months.
+Target Date 9/30/2022 Estimate the number and type of An estimated 11 households will receive rental families that will benefit from the assistance. proposed activities Location Description City of Melbourne Planned Activities Tenant Base Rental Assistance will be provided through the City of Melbourne for qualified households to assist with rental subsidy for up to 24 months.